scparedes/reading-plan-generator/README.md

 ```
 ## Why?
 I created this app because I've experienced incredible success with an N-day reading strategy for years.
 The 5-day reading plan has helped me read thousands of dense pages of literature that I would have never had the courage to tackle beforehand.
 Textbooks, religious texts, novels, anything.
 With these plans you can tackle any book over any time frame you desire.

-Also, I've developed in Python 2.7 for years but have yet to develop anything in Python 3, so this was a good exercise to receive some Python 3 exposure.